“There’s no cell service at the Creek.”

 There are some things worth sacrificing for.

 The next day, on our way out of the Creek, I lead two climbs.
-No falls.
+I don’t fall.

-I leave Indian Creek confident in myself, and with a greater understanding of what my risk tolerance entails.
+I leave Indian Creek confident in myself, and with a greater understanding of what my risk tolerance entails — and the potential consequences if I miscalculate, or trust the wrong person to hold the other end of my rope.

 Still, the second we hit Moab and cell reception returns, I’m glued to my phone, once again.